crdant/pcf-on-gcp/README.md

 ## Starting and stopping

 Two scripts `start.sh` and `stop.sh` will start and stop the instances that are running your PCF installation at the GCP level.
-They take advantage of the tag that BOSH adds to all instances it creates and use the `gcloud` CLI to
+They take advantage of the tag that BOSH adds to all instances.
+Since the instanes all have a common tag, the scripts use the `gcloud` CLI to find those instances and start/stop them with other CLI calls.

 ## Customizing